MJakubec/NetworkPolicyMarkupLanguage/README.md

 </targets>
 ```

 If you specify the "rdp-from-all" `target` by use of `access` element in all private `subnet` elements, then only the "pc-one `host` will be accessible by remote desktop client.
-Next, if yo specify the "rdp-from-servers" `target` by use of `access` element in the "net-services" `subnet` element, then both "pc-one" and "pc-two" will be accessible from the "net-services `subnet` hosts, without need to repeat `host` declaration of "pc-one" inside the "rdp-from-servers" `target` element.
+Next, if you specify the "rdp-from-servers" `target` by use of `access` element in the "net-services" `subnet` element, then both "pc-one" and "pc-two" will be accessible from the "net-services `subnet` hosts, without need to repeat `host` declaration of "pc-one" inside the "rdp-from-servers" `target` element.